Overview

 The only thing you need for cardio is comfortable clothing and shoes.
 Clothing should be loose-fitting and comfortable for the temperature or climate.

 Shoes should be comfortable and have good arch support.
-Relaxin can also relax the ligaments in your feet, which can permanently change your foot’s shape and structure.
+Relaxin can also relax the ligaments in your feet, permanently changing your foot’s shape and structure.
 Relaxin can contribute to your arch collapsing and over-pronation.
-This can lead to your feet increasing a shoe size, developing bunions, and stress and inflammation on the tissue that runs along the bottom of your feet.
+This can lead to your feet increasing a shoe size, developing bunions, and stress and inflammation on the tissue along the bottom of your feet.
 I am a big fan of the Mommy Steps insoles designed to support your foot during pregnancy.
 (You can save 20% off Mommy Steps and Form Insoles with the promo code FEET.)

 Fitness trackers like an Apple Watch or Fitbit can be helpful to keep track of metrics, including heart rate.
-My favorite fitness tracker is the Oura ring, a fantastic tool for tracking your sleep.
+My favorite fitness tracker is the Oura ring, a fantastic sleep-tracking tool.
 You may want to consider an app on your phone for tracking your distance, pace, and time.
-There are a lot of free apps available in the Apple app store and the Google Play store.
-They will store your exercises so you can go back to see your progress and track your activity over time.
+Many free apps are available in the Apple App Store and the Google Play Store.
+They will store your exercises so you can see your progress and track your activity over time.
 Even an iPhone will track activity reasonably well with the pre-installed Health app.

 Your breasts also go through many changes throughout your pregnancy.
 You will likely need to go up a bra size and may require a bra with additional support.
 Later in your pregnancy, a belly support belt may reduce discomfort while walking or running.
 A belly support can help support some of the weight of your belly and take some pressure off your lower back.